© CEOCFO Magazine -

 & Production Manager

 A Global Pandemic Has Already Started

 My name is Emil Malak.
 I am a Canadian citizen with a British passport.
-As the CEO of a U.S. publicly traded software company, Voip-
+I have previously written five published op-

 Recently, the threat of the virus hit close to home.
 On February 6, my eight-